Provided by: zsh-common_5.1.1-1ubuntu2.3_all bug

 exchange-point-and-mark (^X^X) (unbound) (unbound)

 Exchange the cursor position (point) with the position of the mark.
-Unless a
+Unless a negative numeric

-negative numeric argument is given, the region between point and mark is activated
+argument is given, the region between point and mark is activated so that it can be highlighted.

-activated but point and mark are not swapped.
+If a zero numeric argument is given, the region is activated but point and mark are not swapped.

 execute-named-cmd (ESC-x) (:) (unbound)

 Read the name of an editor command and execute it.
-A restricted set of editing
+A restricted set of editing functions is

-functions is available in the mini-buffer.
-Keys are looked up in the special
+available in the mini-buffer.
+Keys are looked up in the special command keymap, and if not found

-command keymap, and if not found there in the main keymap.
-An interrupt signal, as
+there in the main keymap.
+An interrupt signal, as defined by the stty setting, will abort the

-always perform the same task within the executed-named-cmd environment and cannot
+function.
+Note that the following always perform the same task within the executed-named-cmd

-allowed functions are: backward-delete-char, vi-backward-delete-char, clear-screen,
+extended.
+The allowed functions are: backward-delete-char, vi-backward-delete-char, clear-screen,

-redisplay, quoted-insert, vi-quoted-insert, backward-kill-word,
+redisplay, quoted-insert, vi-quoted-insert, backward-kill-word, vi-backward-kill-word,

-vi-backward-kill-word, kill-whole-line, vi-kill-line, backward-kill-line,
+kill-whole-line, vi-kill-line, backward-kill-line, list-choices, delete-char-or-list,

-list-choices, delete-char-or-list, complete-word, accept-line, expand-or-complete
+complete-word, accept-line, expand-or-complete and expand-or-complete-prefix.

-kill-region kills the last word, and vi-cmd-mode is treated the same as
+kill-region kills the last word, and vi-cmd-mode is treated the same as accept-line.
+The space

-accept-line.
-The space and tab characters, if not bound to one of these functions,
+and tab characters, if not bound to one of these functions, will complete the name and then list

-set.
-Any other character that is not bound to self-insert or self-insert-unmeta
+the possibilities if the AUTO_LIST option is set.
+Any other character that is not bound to

-will beep and be ignored.
-The bindings of the current insert mode will be used.
+self-insert or self-insert-unmeta will beep and be ignored.
+The bindings of the current insert

 Currently this command may not be redefined or called by name.